jruels/ansible-windows-best/labs/aap-surveys/index.md

 If all is good, run the Job by clicking **Launch**.

-After the job has completed, load `localhost` on your Windows machine and confirm it shows the vaules you supplied.
+After the job has completed, load `localhost` on your Windows machine and confirm it shows the values you supplied.